Eskabore/eskabore/README.md

 <p align="center" style="text-align: justify; margin: 0 50px; font-size: 17px;">
  Certified full-stack developer with expertise in Javascript and its libraries (React.js and Node.js).
-I have a strong background in sales and am driven by my innate curiosity and love for learning.
-With a goal to obtain Google Cloud certification and a Professional Web-Developer Certificate from HarvardX (Harvard University online) by the end of the year, I am actively working towards expanding my computer science knowledge.
-Fluent in 4 languages, including French, I am committed to becoming a highly-skilled professional in web-development and systems administration.
+I have a strong background in sales and am driven by my innate curiosity and love for learning.<br>As an aspiring student of the digital realm, I have set a goal to attain not only Google Cloud certification, but also the prestigious Professional Web-Developer Certificate from HarvardX (Harvest University's online platform) by the close of this calendar year.
+In my pursuit of excellence, I am constantly striving to broaden my understanding of computer science.
+Possessing fluency in four languages, including French, I am resolute in my commitment to becoming a seasoned professional in the fields of web development and systems administration.
  <br>
  <br>
  <div align="center">